I agree with jiebao. Talk to a doctor.

 but Also try to stay healthy, if you want muscle weight, eat protein, not just carbs.

 Try to eat calorie dense foods like nuts, cheese, dried fruit, full fat yogurt, healthy carbs (whole grain), peanut butter, and other high calorie but healthy foods.
 Also if you’re in great need to gain weight then you should try drinking Ensure.
-Hope this helps!posted over 3 years ago
+Hope this helps!posted almost 7 years ago

 yes, good carbs are best.
 Also, spirutein shake powder is also good for gaining weight…have a shake with a meal.
 They are delitious and are all natural too.
-GNC nutrition centers used to carry the stuff- I used it as a dietary supplement in high school. not sure if they still carry it, but its worth a shot.posted over 3 years ago
+GNC nutrition centers used to carry the stuff- I used it as a dietary supplement in high school. not sure if they still carry it, but its worth a shot.posted almost 7 years ago

 WonderAve, it’s possible you’re not asking your doctor the right questions, but really you probably just need to get a new doctor! see if he will give you a referal to a dietician, and if he won’t then difinitely find a new doctor.

 Like other girls have said, calories are key, but avoid “empty” calories like candy, soda, and other junk foods.
 Eat things that are high in protein, calories, complex carbs, and vitamins.
-Make it a goal to eat more unsaturated fats, and avoid saturated ones, which are hard on your arteries, etc.posted over 1 year ago
+Make it a goal to eat more unsaturated fats, and avoid saturated ones, which are hard on your arteries, etc.posted about 5 years ago

 I have a similar problem as well!
 I have always been very small, and nothing that I would do worked.
 Right now I am making an effort to eat lots of protien, carbs, and fiber.
 Eating tons of fats and sugars however, won’t work.
 I would say, since you said that your doctor isn’t helping, you should definatley contact a nutritionist.
-Best of luck!!posted over 1 year ago
+Best of luck!!posted about 5 years ago

 Yeah, absolutely stay away from junkfood and sweets and so on, they’re not any better for you just because it’s hard for you to gain weight.
 Eat nuts and seeds, even beans, they have plenty of healthy fats and energy, plus some fiber that is also good for you.
 You can also try hemp seed oil or other healthy oils, they are packed with calories.
 Of course that is not all: try to add more proteins.
 You can also try to build muscles, as they weigh more and require you to eat more calories aswell.
 Maybe if you have the chance you can ask a personal trainer to draw you a programme or see a nutrisionist?

 And then again, if your weight isn’t causing you too much problems, don’t take it TOO seriously.
 People have enormous pressures these days to not be too fat and not too skinny.
-It’s all a bunch of bullocks: little overweight or slightly underweight won’t kill anyone.posted over 1 year ago
+It’s all a bunch of bullocks: little overweight or slightly underweight won’t kill anyone.posted about 5 years ago

 A doctor might prescribe a supplement for you, if you ask for options.